google/data-quality-monitor/docs/usage.md

 If you want to run DQM manually:

+`Note:` If you are using DQM Webapp, you can visit `Workflow` page in webapp to trigger or view all the workflow executions.
+You can also view entire log, in case of failure.

 1. Navigate to [Cloud Workflows](https://console.cloud.google.com/workflows).
 1. Select the `dqm_trigger` workflow and click "Execute".
 1. Leave the input empty - `{}` and select "All calls" for the log level.